 As the author, it is your responsibility to obtain all permissions, pay any permission fees, furnish copies of permissions to Thieme with your manuscript, and include a credit line at the end of the figure caption, beneath the table, or in a text footnote.
-All publication in Indian Journal of Neurosurgery will be under the CC- BY license.

-All papers in IJNS are published open access and are available online immediately upon publication without registration.
+All papers in JGAR are published open access and are available online immediately upon publication without registration.
 Thieme publishes the papers under the terms of the Creative Commons Attribution (CC BY) 4.0 license, which permits any user to read, download, copy, distribute, and use the content for any lawful Purpose.